 Farmers and the goods they work so hard to produce are the lifeblood of civilization.
 Farming is always difficult, often thankless, and never glamorous.
-Rewards are not guaranteed, even with great experience and effort.
 To help farmers and their families thrive requires coordination, fairness, timeliness, and efficiency.

-Our mission at Agulus is to provide the American agriculture industry with the tools necessary to best accomplish these goals.
+Our mission at Agulus is to provide the American agriculture industry with the tools necessary to accomplish these goals.
 We believe that in doing so, we better our lives, country, and world.
 Read more about Agulus in this front-page article in the Upstate Business Journal or contact us for more information.

 Agulus founder Mathew Sanford envisioned the need for innovative, smart, and easy to use solutions that would change how the agricultural industry operated.
 Benefits could be enjoyed mutually between parties, and no one could put their thumb on the scale with bias and special interests.
 Agulus has been facilitating agricultural commodity trading across the United States since.
 Now, we focus on expanding our offerings to American farmers, buyers, brokers, carriers, and beyond.

 Co-Founder & CEO

 Mathew has called South Carolina home for over 25 years.

 Mathew was the Operations Director of Palmetto Grain Brokerage in Ridgeland, South Carolina.
 During his 15-year tenure there, Mathew was responsible for technical and operational matters regarding the trade of billions of dollars’ worth of agricultural commodities.

 From 2013-2015 Mathew was Chief Technology Officer of Croptell, a KCoe Isom agricultural software development startup.
 In 2014 Mathew founded Tasty Farms in Georgia, producing hydroponic heirloom tomatoes on a commercial scale.